sunpy/sunpy.org/posts/2020/2020-08-17_affiliated_packages.rst

 Why would a package want to become an affiliated package?
 ---------------------------------------------------------
-SunPy supports the developement of affiliated packages through our community development efforts and by providing our package template.
+SunPy supports the development of affiliated packages through our community development efforts and by providing our package template.
 The SunPy project will also ensure that affiliated packages are publicized to encourage community development.
 For example, affiliated packages are listed on the SunPy website, and SunPy adverstises them at conferences and workshops.